kentcdodds/learn-react/README.md

 This will start [Jest](http://facebook.github.io/jest) in watch mode.
 Read the output and play around with it.

+## Working through it

+You'll want to start in the `intro/exercises` directory where we start with raw React and DOM APIs.
+Pull open the `.html` files in your browser and follow along in the comments.

+Once you get through those, then start in the `src/exercises` directory and work through those.

 **Your goal will be to go into each test, swap the final version for the exercise version in the import, and make the tests pass**